xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/metadata.md

       ...
     </option>

-The arguments to the `<requires>` property should be a XCDL goal expression.
+The arguments to the `<requires>` property should be a xCDL goal expression.

 ### Generating the configuration header files